 Posts Tagged: Fran Keller

-Folks are making a bee-line to the Bohart Museum of Entomology, University of California, Davis,...
+If you're planning to visit the Bohart Museum of Entomology on the University of Davis,...

 Entomologist Jeff Smith, curator of the Lepidoptera collection at the Bohart Museum, shows visitors some of the specimens.
 (Photo by Kathy Keatley Garvey)

 Fran Keller, professor at Folsom Lake College and a Bohart Museum scientist, often staffs the Bohart gift shop.
 She received her doctorate in entomology from UC Davis, studying with Bohart director Lynn Kimsey.
 (Photo by Kathy Keatley Garvey)

 Stick insects, aka walking sticks, are a popular feature in the Bohart Museum's live "petting zoo."
 (Photo by Kathy Keatley Garvey)

 Everyone's an arachnologist on Halloween!
 Ironically, some folks proclaim their hatred or disgust...

 Female Cryptocteniza kawtak discovered by UC Davis professor Jason Bond on a sandy beach at Moss Landing State Park, Monterey County.
 This is a new genus of trapdoor spider.
 (Photo by Jason Bond)